trymnilsen/helt/assets/readme.md

 ## Bundle assets

-To bundle assets run `npm run bundle-assets` this will
+To bundle assets run `npm run pack-assets` this will
 - Load all files and json info for each file
 - Generate a single spritesheet for all assets
 - Concatinate json data
 - Write a generated typescript file containing contatinated json data and position data for where in the spritesheet the asset is located